“That I may know Him and the power of His resurrection, and the fellowship of His sufferings, being conformed to His death,”

-This does not mean to die on a cross like Christ did.
+This does not mean to die on a cross as Christ did.
 The thrust is to have the same attitude Jesus did when He went to the cross.
-When Jesus was in the Garden of Gethsemane, He said, “If it be your will, let this cup pass from me, nevertheless, not my will, but yours be done.”
+When Jesus was in the Garden of Gethsemane, He said, “If it is your will, let this cup pass from me; nevertheless, not my will, but yours be done.”
 Jesus understood fully what He was about to face.
 He knew the horrors of the cross.
 Yet He still went to the cross.
 Jesus faced pressure with a certain orientation.

 We do not live with eternal values in view.
 Most of us feel the main thing is to make a living, stay healthy, raise our children, get a good education, and be a good citizen.
 All this will be put in proper perspective in eternity.
 These are good things.
 Good things can become distorted if put in inverted order.
 Paul put the Lord at the head of his list: “That in all things He might have the preeminence” (Col. 1:18).
 Jesus was “Mr. Big” in his life.

 Everything we have belongs to Him.
 That includes our children, education, health, job, business, house, friends.
 All that we have must conform to Him.
 All we possess belongs to Him.
 What an ambition—to “know Him!”
 Any experience in life will help me know Him better, whether I am perpendicular or horizontal.
 One reason God lays us horizontally is that we will know Him better.